rathaumons/pyppbox/README.md

 ```
 testme.cmd
 ```
-* If there is no error, then you're all good and ready.
+* If there is no error, then you're all good and ready to go.

 ## 🚀 Setup pyppbox